tdudgeon/apiman-site/Readme.md

 - describe how to backup and restore

 # Instructions
-The process is divided into 3 stages:
+The process is divided into 4 stages:
 1. quickstart with mostly default settings to get a basic (insecure) system running
 2. example of how to set up a service with Apiman
-3. instructions for what needs to be changed to make the sytem suitabne for production
+3. instructions for what needs to be changed to make the sytem suitable for production
+4. handling backup and disaster recovery

 # Quickstart